curateteaching/digitalpedagogy/keywords/prototype.md

 * Sophia Brueckner and Dan Novy

 A slightly more advanced version of the exercise of responding to an article with a prototype, this course (alternatively titled "pulp to prototype") has students respond to science fiction with a prototype.
 The students have a series of readings, some novels and some short stories, organized by topic (e.g. nanotech, cyborgs), and are asked to prototype some of the science fiction ideas.

+> MATT: please provide a fuller gloss and please explain how others can use this as a model

 ## RELATED MATERIALS
 The prototyping exercises we've described can be done in a variety of ways--as sketches on paper, with physical materials, as software, or using electronic hardware.
 Here we list some useful resources for software and hardware projects.